- Applying to study

 International student support

-The University has many services and programs to support you
+We understand that studying in a foreign country can be overwhelming.
+The University has many services and programs to support you to become familiar with your new study environment.

 General information and advice